BartekJunior/bartekJunior/README.md

 ### Hello there <a href="https://www.gautamkrishnar.com/"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%"></a>

-My name is Bartek and I want to become a FrontEnd Developer.
-I'm looking for a job in Poznan, Poland.
-I wish to improve my skills in building front layer of websites and applications.
+My name is Bartek and I make websites and stores.
+Currently improveing my skills in building front layer of websites and applications.
 Right now I focus on JavaScript and I want to get better with this technology every day.

 <table>
  <tr align="left">